• HOME

 Offering “world-class service,” the Los Pasos Hotel & Spa is a boutique hotel that knows how to please its guests.

-Los Pasos features colonial-style decor but with modern comforts.
-Plus, its location places it near all of Antigua’s sights and attractions, but without the noise—a great choice for light sleepers.
+Featuring colonial-style decor with modern comforts, Los Pasos Hotel & Spa is near all of Antigua’s sights and attractions, but without the noise—a great choice for light sleepers.

-For those who like the finer side of things like a cava with wines or your own private jacuzzi in the room (you know, fancy stuff)—then you’ll love Los Pasos.
+For those who like the finer side of things, like your own private jacuzzi (you know, fancy stuff)—then you’ll love Los Pasos.
 Book your stay here!

 10. Camino Real